 Recently the steel industry has adopted more aggressive marketing policies.
 But greater attention could be given to particular customer needs.
-In specialty steels, for example, the smaller manufacturer in an export-hungry country is often more ready to satisfy the needs of customers than is his tonnage-minded
+In specialty steels, for example, the smaller manufacturer in an export-hungry country is often more ready to satisfy the needs of customers than is his tonnage-minded U.S. counterpart.

-U.S. counterpart.

 The U.S. industry is to be congratulated on the huge expenditures taken over the past few years in new plants and in plant modernization that have greatly increased productivity.
 The steel industry is also spending increased sums on research and development-but much more might be done in this area.
-For example, according to an OECD study some foreign steel producers are spending more for research and development per ton of steel producers are spending more for research and development per ton of steel producers, which are as much in competition with the U.S. steel industry as are foreign steel producers, spend considerably more per sales dollar on research and development.
+For example, according to an OECD study some foreign steel producers are spending more for research and development per ton of steel production than are U.S. producers.
+Also, the aluminum, plastic, and other U.S. industries, which are as much in competition with the U.S. steel industry as are foreign steel producers, spend considerably more per sales dollar on research and development.